Department of Classical and Oriental Studies

 The Department of Classical and Oriental Studies offers programs in Classics, Russian, Chinese, Hebrew, Japanese, and Arabic.
 With over 20 full-time faculty and approximately 20–25 adjunct faculty, the department is able to offer eight BA degrees: Latin, Greek, Latin and Greek, Classical Studies, Classical Archaeology, Russian, Hebrew, and Chinese.
 In addition, the department offers a three-year sequence in the Japanese language, and a three-year sequence in Arabic language and literature, and―in joint sponsorship with the Kosciuszko Foundation―a wide range of courses in Polish language, literature and culture.
-It is also possible to take an upper-level course in Modern Greek to fulfill the language requirement.
 The department participates in several interdisciplinary programs, including Religion, Women and Gender Studies, Comparative Literature, and Jewish Studies.
 On the graduate level, the Classics program offers an MA in the teaching of Latin (MA in Adolescent Education Latin, Grades 7–12), while the Chinese program offers an MA in the teaching of Chinese (MA in Adolescent Education Chinese, Grades 7–12).

 All the programs of the department have as their common goal the teaching of the foreign languages and literatures, traditionally viewed as one of the cornerstones of the liberal arts curriculum.
 This goal is met in several ways.
 Each of the languages helps fulfill the 12-credit (normally four-semester) foreign-language requirement.
 The six-credit requirement in literature may be satisfied in part by a course in literature in the original language or by a course in literature in translation.
 Undergraduate majors are given a solid grounding in foreign languages and literature study in order to prepare them both for careers in which they will use these skills and for further study on the graduate level.
 The department serves the broader Hunter community as well by offering a wide variety of culture courses, ranging from Classical Mythology to Job, Ecclesiastes and the Human Predicament, and from Chinese Culture to Modern Russian Cinema.
 Each of the individual languages represented (Latin, Greek, Chinese, Hebrew, Russian, Polish, Japanese, Arabic) has been an important part of the curriculum.
 Because the Department of Classical and Oriental Studies provides such diversity and choice among several important languages and language families, we have 100 majors and some 2000 students enroll every semester in our seventy or more courses.